One Dead After Rockfall On Yosemite's Famed El Capitan

 Park rangers were working to get one injured person to medical care.

-The NPS did not identify the victim or injured person and said it expected to release more information Thursday.
+The NPS did not identify the victim or injured person on Wednesday.

 Ryan Sheridan, a climber, posted a photo to Facebook with a comment that said the fall “doesn’t look good” and that “one person walked out of the debris.”

-Note: This story has been updated with reports of an additional rockfall on Thursday.